EjiroLaurelD/altschool-cloud-exercises/semester3-exercises/hostname/README.md

 ![subnet](../hostname/subnets.png)

 ### Internet Gateway
 Create an Internet gateway to allow internet access through our instances and attach it to your VPC.
+To do this;
-To do this, click on the internet gateway, go to actions then click on attach to VPC.
-Make sure to attach it to the VPC created for your project.
+- Click on internet gateway, go to actions then click on attach to VPC.
+- Make sure to attach it to the VPC created for your project using the actions dropdown.

 ![internetgateway](../hostname/igw.png)

 ### Route table
-Create route tables and make sure to attach it to the right VPC, the one created.
+- Create route tables and make sure to attach it to the right VPC, the one created.

-Click on edit route tables under actions.
+- Click on edit route tables under actions.
 Add route with the CIDR 0.0.0.0/0  as your destination, then use your created Internet gateway as your target and save changes.
-Under actions click on edit subnet associations and add your public subnet to your public route table.
+- Under actions click on edit subnet associations and add your public subnet to your public route table.

 ![routetable](../hostname/route-table.png)

 ### NAT gateway
-Create a NAT-gateway and allocate  an elastic IP to it.
+- Create a NAT-gateway and allocate  an elastic IP to it.
 Go back to your route tables and edit route tables under actions.
 Add route with the CIDR 0.0.0.0/0  as your destination, and set target as Nat-gateway then  save changes.
-Under actions click on edit subnet associations and add your public subnet to your public route table.
+- Under actions click on edit subnet associations and add your public subnet to your public route table.

 Viola!
 Our network is set up.
 Lets move on to creating our Instances.